Mindful Moment: Redistributing the Mental Load In Your Relationship

 3. Divide and Conquer:

 Assign tasks based on individual strengths, preferences, and availability.
-Don't be afraid to try new things and be flexible!
+Don't be afraid to try new things, and be flexible!
 Remember, this is a partnership, not a competition.
+Relationship coaching can help partners recognize each other's strengths, encouraging them to complement one another rather than compete.

 Utilize technology and services to reduce the burden.
 Groceries can be delivered, laundry services can be used, and calendars can be synced.
 For emotional labor, delegate small tasks like booking reservations or sending birthday cards.